-SIU probe reveals FS Premier's office funded dead student, foreign nationals and relatives
+SIU probe reveals FS premier's office funded dead student, foreign nationals, relatives

 “Certain students failed some of their modules during their studies, but the bursary contracts were never terminated by the OTP and continued from a three-year contract to a seven-year contract,” Lekgetho revealed.

-The investigation further uncovered irregular expenditure exceeding R8.3 million linked to international scholarship arrangements.
+The investigation further uncovered irregular expenditure exceeding R8.3-million linked to international scholarship arrangements.

-The SIU found that a memorandum between the Office of the Premier and an overseas institution stipulated that the university would contribute 65% towards scholarship costs while government would cover 35%.
+The SIU found that a memorandum between the Office of the Premier and an overseas institution stipulated that the university would contribute 65% towards scholarship costs while the government would cover 35%.

 Instead, investigators found the opposite occurred.